-One of Hollywood’s most enduring marriages begins on this day in 1958, when Paul Newman weds Joanne Woodward in Las Vegas, Nevada.
+One of Hollywood’s most enduring marriages begins on January 29, 1958, when Paul Newman weds Joanne Woodward in Las Vegas, Nevada.

 The two actors first met in the early 1950s while working in New York City on a Broadway production of the romantic drama Picnic.
 Newman had a supporting role and filled in for the show’s star, while Woodward was the understudy to the play’s female leads.
 They were both members of Lee Strasberg’s prestigious Actors Studio, alongside Marlon Brando, James Dean and Rod Steiger.
 After the play’s success, Newman and Woodward both headed to Hollywood, where he signed a contract with Warner Brothers and she began working with 20th Century Fox.
 Though Newman’s first film, The Silver Chalice (1954), was a bomb, he followed it up with an acclaimed turn as the boxer Rocky Graziano in Somebody Up There Likes Me (1956).
 Woodward had even more early success, starring as a woman with multiple personality disorder in The Three Faces of Eve (1957).
 The role won her an Oscar for Best Actress.